Period of life: 167,7-155,7 MYA

 Habitat: Forests, jungles

-Anchiornis was completely feathered reptile with long downy feathers covered almost the entire body including toes except for a muzzle and claws.
+Anchiornis was a completely feathered reptile with long downy feathers that covered almost the entire body including toes except for a muzzle and claws.
 Its plumage was mostly black with white strips running along its forelimbs and its head was crowned with an orange feather crest.

 © Technical Capabilities International Ltd. (Tecedu)